 Children will be expected to:

-• Follow instructions for Remote Learning which are detailed in the Remote Learning weekly grid and on the letter sent to parents/carers when a bubble is sent home
+- Follow instructions for Remote Learning which are detailed in the Remote Learning weekly grid

 Further details about how to use these weekly home learning plans can be found on the plans themselves and also on this additional guidance document – (Click HERE for the document).

-Should your child need to self-isolate, or if the school is required to close to some pupils, your child’s class teacher will be in touch with you via email and will send the relevant home learning plan to you.
+Should the school be closed, your child’s class teacher will be in touch with you via email and will send the relevant home learning plan to you.
 Your child’s class teacher will also be available to answer any further questions that you may have about how to support your child’s learning at home.

 Remote Education for SEND

 It is important that your child/ren continue to engage with their education and that you are able to support them to the best of your ability.
 It is our intention that they should be able to access reading, writing and maths daily with foundation subjects across the week.
 We do, however, acknowledge that it may not always be possible for your child/ren to access the same level of work as others in their class and class teachers will provide advice and adapted resources to support you while working remotely.
 Examples of actions we are taking include, but are not exclusive to:

 - If your child is working below age-related standards in core subjects, differentiated activities will be provided.
 If needed, children may work with the plans from different year group.